 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) Section 6005(a) established the Pilot Program, codified at 23 U.S.C.
 327. Under the provisions of 23 U.S.C.
-327(i)(1), "the program shall terminate on the date that is 6 years after the date of enactment of this section" which will be August 10, 2011.
-Additionally, in accordance with the MOU between FHWA and Caltrans, Caltrans and FHWA must jointly "develop a plan to transition the responsibilities that Caltrans has assumed back to the FHWA so as to minimize disruption to the project, minimize confusion to the public, minimize burdens to other affected Federal, State, and local agencies, and, ensure, to the maximum extent possible, Caltrans will be able to complete by August 10, 2011, all anticipated environmental approvals."
-The transition plan must be completed and approved by both Caltrans and FHWA no later than March 10, 2011.
-New legislation is required in order for the Pilot Program to be extended.
+327(i)(1), as enacted in SAFETEA-LU, "the program shall terminate on the date that is 6 years after the date of enactment of this section" which will be August 10, 2011.
+Additionally, the MOU between FHWA and Caltrans contains a provision designed to implement 23 U.S.C.
+327(i), as enacted by SAFETEA-LU.
+Specifically, the provision provides that Caltrans and FHWA must jointly "develop a plan to transition the responsibilities that Caltrans has assumed back to the FHWA so as to minimize disruption to the project, minimize confusion to the public, minimize burdens to other affected Federal, State, and local agencies and, ensure, to the maximum extent possible, Caltrans will be able to complete by August 10, 2011, all anticipated environmental approvals."
+The MOU further provides that the transition plan must be completed and approved by both Caltrans and FHWA no later than March 10, 2011.
+In the section 2203(c) of the Surface Transportation Extension Act of 2010, Part II, Public Law 111-322, Congress modified 23 U.S.C.
+327(i)(1) by extending the program termination date to 7 years after the date of enactment of SAFETEA-LU.
+As a result of this amendment, the program termination date is now August 10, 2012.
+The MOU will need to be amended to take this new termination date into account by delaying actions on the development of the transition plan by one year.